Return to the plans page.

 It's kind of hard to answer as everyone has different skill levels.
 I can say that some builders have written to me mentioning their project was more fun than work once they got started.
 I'd suggest you read through the portion of the plans I've posted and see if they seem workable for you.

 The treads are not much more complicated than making a dozen or so pie shapes with notches in their corners and a hole in one end.
-The balusters are a no brainer, just 2 by 2s with an angle on one end and a couple of notches on the other.
+The balusters are simple, 2 by 2s with an angle on one end and a couple of notches on the other.

 The steel parts are usually best cut to length by the folks that sell you the pipe unless you have a way to play with larger pipe diameters.
 The handrail for the stair is just a dozen 3/4 by 1/4 inch slats that are glued together, laminated, (glued together) around a flat circular form.
 The railing isn't pulled into a helix until it's being installed.